quintenpalmer/quintenpalmer.github.io/_posts/2023-01-22-learning-audio-metadata-with-ffmpeg.md

 ## What is Metadata?

 Let's start at the top, "what is metadata?".
 To quote [Wikipedia](https://en.wikipedia.org/wiki/Metadata):
-> **Metadata** is "data" that provides information about other data", but not the content of the data, such as the text of a message or the image itself.
+> **Metadata** is "data that provides information about other data", but not the content of the data, such as the text of a message or the image itself.

 I don't really have much to add beyond that for metadata in general, let's see what kind of metadata exists for our media.